macedojleo/BDH/README.md

 # BDH - MONITORING UNIX/LINUX FILE SYSTEMS MANUALLY OR AUTOMATICALLY WAY

-BDH is an open source project developed using Shell Script and AWK languages allowing to the users a symple way to monitor Linux and Unix File Systems usage through colors and visual messages.
-Besides that, the program allows the users to run BDH as daemon mode to track each one FS usage history, configure usage thresholds, and send alarm messages according to the need with no additional installation required.
+**BDH** is an open source project developed using Shell Script and AWK languages that allowing Linux and Unix users a symple way to monitor their File Systems(FS) through visual messages with colors and effects to classify among NORMAL, MAJOR, CRITICAL or URGENT usage thresholds.
+But the main functionality of BDH is the possibility to configure the program to **automatically send alarms messages of the usage of each FS** through Slack and Webhook with no additional programs or libraries required.

 Table of contents
 =================